 However, the line between the good kind of “undefinable” and “annoyingly vague” is paper thin.
 Not being specific about what you can deliver makes it seem like you don’t know what you are talking about or have something to hide — and rightly so.

 B.) “Our quality testers run manual checks at each process step.”

 A.) “My graphic design work was featured in internationally syndicated publications.”

 B.) “My graphic design work was featured in internationally syndicated publications including Fake Magazine, Fresh Example, Non-existent Rag, and others.”

-Whatever the reason for that, it often helps to dial back your claims a bit, and go for a softer sell than you would expect from a more traditional sales approach.
+Whatever the reason, it often helps to dial back your claims and go for a softer sell than you would expect from a more traditional sales approach.
 This holds true even if you are specific and honest about your claims.
-If there are any extraordinary claims, it shouldn’t come from you, but rather from your fans (see #3).
+If there are any extraordinary claims, they shouldn’t come from you but your fans (see #3).